rosscdh/toolkit/OVERVIEW.md

 Permissions
 ===========

-Permissions are on a level basis
+Permissions are on a simple level basis

 matter level : has access to the matter, al lof the matters items, and all of the items revisions item level : has access ony to the item and its revisions